rokeller/teakv/README.md

 store yourself.
 Read more about the use of a locking policy below in [Locking](#locking).

+Starting with version 0.5, the Nuget package now also targets `netstandard2.0` thus supporting .Net Framework targets.
+For `netstandard2.0`, some parts of the Tea.KV implementation are less efficient due to lack of language support.
+This affects primarily the use of `stackalloc` which is not supported, which for `netstandard2.0` is replaced with ordinary array allocation on the heap, thus adding more work for the garbage collector.
+It is recommended that you target `net8.0` or higher whenever possible.

 ## Usage Examples

 ### `int`/`string` Key-Value Store on local disk